w3f/polkadot-wiki/docs/general/glossary.md

 Horizontal Relay-routed Message Passing, also known as HRMP, is a precursor to the complete XCMP implementation, that mimics the same interface and semantics of XCMP.
-It is similar to XCMP except for how it stores all messages in the Relay Chain storage, therefore making it more expensive and demanding more resources than XCMP.
+It is similar to XCMP except for how it stores all messages in the relay chain storage, therefore making it more expensive and demanding more resources than XCMP.
 The plan is to retire HRMP once the implementation of XCMP is complete.